 To make it easy for you to review and share, Ambius has compiled this 50-point checklist to inspire acts of green in your business.

-Honoring Earth Day and protecting our species year-round
+Protecting our species year-round

 Many businesses and individuals also find ways to contribute directly to wildlife and species protection through action and donations.
 Here are ideas for your organization to explore: